SohumK/battleship/README.md

 # Battleship Overview

-Goal is to create a downloadable .exe file to run battleship on windows desktops.
+Code for running Battleship in console, includes two player mode and player vs AI mode with different difficulty levels for bots.

 # Tools
 - Java in Eclipse IDE

+# Planned Updates
+- Redesign to be used as a downloadable executable
-- Java Swing Library for GUI
+- Create a GUI